Stephen Decatur: Burning of USS Philadelphia

 On October 31, 1803, Philadelphia, under the command of Commodore William Bainbridge, ran aground on an uncharted reef (known as Kaliusa reef) near Tripoli's harbor.
-After desperate and failed attempts to refloat the ship she was subsequently captured and her crew imprisoned by Tripolitan forces.
+After desperate and failed attempts to refloat the ship, she was subsequently captured and her crew imprisoned by Tripolitan forces.
 After coming up with an elaborate plan, Decatur sailed for Tripoli with 80 volunteers (most of them being U.S. Marines) intending to enter the harbor with Intrepid without suspicion to board and set ablaze the frigate Philadelphia, denying its use to the corsairs.
 USS Syren, commanded by Lieutenant Charles Stewart, accompanied Intrepid to provide supporting fire during and after the assault.
-Before entering the harbor eight sailors from Syren boarded Intrepid, including Thomas Macdonough who had recently served aboard Philadelphia and knew the ship's layout intimately.
+Before entering the harbor eight sailors from Syren boarded Intrepid, including Thomas Macdonough, who had recently served aboard Philadelphia and knew the ship's layout intimately.
 Decatur established a close friendship with Macdonough and became his mentor during the course of their careers.

 On February 16, 1804, at seven o'clock in the evening under the dim light of a waxing crescent moon, Intrepid slowly sailed into Tripoli harbor.
 Decatur's vessel was made to look like a common merchant ship from Malta and was outfitted with British colours.
-To further avoid suspicion, on board were five Sicilian volunteers including the pilot Salvatore Catalano, who spoke Arabic.
+To further avert suspicion, on board were five Sicilian volunteers including the pilot Salvatore Catalano, who spoke Arabic.
 The boarding party remained hidden below in position, prepared to board the captured Philadelphia.
 The men were divided into several groups, each assigned to secure given areas of the ship, with the additional explicit instruction of refraining from the use of firearms unless it proved absolutely necessary.
-As Decatur's ship came closer to Philadelphia, Catalano called out to the harbor personnel in Arabic that their ship had lost its anchors during a recent storm and was seeking refuge at Tripoli for repairs.
+As Decatur's ship came closer to Philadelphia, Catalano called out to the harbor personnel in Arabic that their ship had lost her anchors during a recent storm and was seeking refuge at Tripoli for repairs.
 By 9:30 p.m.
 Decatur's ship was within 200 yards of Philadelphia, whose lower yards were now resting on the deck with her foremast missing, as Bainbridge had ordered it cut away and had also jettisoned some of her guns in a futile effort to refloat the ship by lightening her load.